 Another type of external hard disk storage is network attached storage (NAS).
 It allows you to connect a hard drive directly to your computer network, so you can store files centrally without investing in a server.

-Attached storage can help you deal with data growth while costing significantly less than a server to purchase and maintain.
+A NAS device can help you deal with data growth while costing significantly less than a server to purchase and maintain.

 It’s important to keep data backups in case you suffer hard disk failure or another problem.
 You can store backups on a number of computer storage devices: